MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 > [!NOTE]
 > *-all* (reject or fail them - don't deliver the email if anything does not match), this is recommended.

-### Check if DKIM is enabled on your custom domains in Office 365
+### Check if DKIM is enabled on your custom domains in Microsoft 365

 You need to publish two CNAME records for every domain they want to add the domain keys identified mail (DKIM).
 See how to [use DKIM to validate outbound email sent from your custom domain](/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email).

 ### Check for domain-based message authentication, reporting, and conformance (DMARC)

-You can use this feature to [validate outbound emails in Office 365](/microsoft-365/security/office-365-security/use-dmarc-to-validate-email#CreateDMARCRecord).
+You can use this feature to [validate outbound email in Microsoft 365](/microsoft-365/security/office-365-security/use-dmarc-to-validate-email#CreateDMARCRecord).

 ### Verify IP addresses to attackers/campaigns